jpegleg/dwarven-toolbox/README.md

 Since we can hit a maximum length of CLI arguments, this could be further adjusted to chunk larger files so that they can be processed.
 Or instead, just rewritten in Rust, referencing the dwarven-toolbox, and then expanding the new impelementation to read and write files, etc. Rapid prototyping is another use for the dwarven-toolbox!

+This script in BASH using the utilities was the prototype for `chiselon` and `chiseloff` file utilties.
+Those utilities don't have the adjustable nature and the integer math tricks, but does do the XChaCha20Poly1305 via PBKDF2, working with files instead of arguments, and very quickly considering it does 2100 rounds in the PBKDF2.

 ### Aren't CLI args a bad place for secrets?
 Yes, args can leak!
 Let's talk about it.

 As mentioned several times, we do have potential process argument leakage, as process arguments are not designed to be hidden from the (GNU/Linux) default operating system.
 But for that matter, not much truly evades the "root trace view" on the standard linux local system.
 Even rage (age) has different types of leakage, such as from the password in the write syscall.
 And gpg can leak passphrases to the local system as well from arguments or read syscalls.
 But process args are less protected than syscall trace exposures in default GNU/linux because non-root users can theoretically detect the process args more often than process syscall tracing.
 In short, trying to hide from root-level tracing in linux is a lost game, but we can take measures against process argument leakage.
 We see many times that "EDR" and security systems will trace all executions and forward trace data off to a centralized logging system, which may contain exposed data!